I was at my local farmer’s market last week, just browsing around. Ok, I’ll be honest, I was hunting for free samples – get off my back!

 • You could get your stuff up on a website and link it to all your social media profiles.

-• Or join a reputable showcase known frequented by industry gatekeepers.
+• Or join a reputable showcase that is known to be frequented by industry gatekeepers.

 • Perhaps you perform regularly at one of the comedy or improv clubs.